LandscapeGeoinformatics/csv_boxplots_nb2021/README.md

-# Simple statistics notebook for binder
+# Simple statistics notebooks

-Python notebook for given lectures at the University of Tartu
+Python notebooks for given lectures at the University of Tartu The notebooks enable to make box-plots and perform Mann-Whitney U test

-Run the notebook:
+Run the notebook needed for your course:

 __Ruumiandmete analüüs__